eaydogan/kaholo-plugin-amazon-iam/README.md

 1. Auth Access Key ID (Vault) **Optional**
 2. Secret Access Key (Vault) **Optional**
 3. Role Name Prefix (String) **required**  - The name of the role to create.
 4. Is TempRole (Bool) **required** - If set true, method will create specified role name as a temp role.
-Othwerwise, if will normal role.
+Otherwise, if will normal role.
 5. Expiry Day Count (Number) **required *** - Expiry day count for temp role.
 Count value will add from role created day.

 ## Method: Delete Expired Role